jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ![Jup Swap 3](../img/jup-swap/jup-swap-4.png 'Slippage settings allow you the user to change mode from fixed to Auto and set the percentage.')

    1. **Mode:** Select the slippage mode you want to utilize.
-Auto slippage will utilize Jupiters internal slippage calculations for the best setting, and Fixed will adhere to your selected slippage rate.
+Auto slippage will utilize Jupiters internal slippage calculations for the best setting.
+Fixed will adhere to your selected slippage rate.
    2. **Slippage:** Select the Max acceptable slippage rate for your swaps.

 ### Swap Settings